-Currently, the role of Chief Executive Officer and Chairman of the board of directors is separate.
-Effective as of January 1, 2011, Alexis P. Michas became our Non-Executive Chairman of the board of directors, succeeding David F. Carney, our Executive Chairman.
+Currently, the roles of Chief Executive Officer and Chairman of the board of directors are held by different individuals.
 In the past, the position of Chief Executive Officer and Chairman were combined when deemed appropriate by the board of directors.

 Our board of directors has adopted a flexible policy regarding the issue of whether the positions of Chairman and Chief Executive Officer should be separate or combined.
-Our board of directors regularly evaluates whether the interest of the company and its shareholders are best served at any particular time by having the Company's Chief Executive Officer or another director hold the position of Chairman.
+Our board of directors regularly evaluates whether the interest of the Company and its shareholders are best served at any particular time by having the Company's Chief Executive Officer or another director hold the position of Chairman.
 Our board of directors believes that no single, one-size fits all, board-leadership model is universally or permanently appropriate.
 This structure has proven especially useful to facilitate executive leadership training, succession, and orderly transitions.
 At present, the board of directors believes that its current structure effectively maintains independent oversight of management.

-As Non-Executive Chairman of the board of directors, Mr. Michas ensures that the board of directors fulfills its oversight and governance responsibilities and directs the activities and meetings of the board of directors.
-In addition, the board of directors has a "Lead Director" who is responsible for coordinating the activities of the non-employee directors and leading executive sessions of the non-employee directors, which are generally held in conjunction with each regularly scheduled board of directors meeting.
-The Chairman of the Nominating and Corporate Governance Committee, Paul E. Glaske, serves as our Lead Director.
+As Non-Executive Chairman of the board of directors, Alexis P. Michas ensures that the board of directors fulfills its oversight and governance responsibilities and directs the activities and meetings of the board of directors.
+In addition, Mr. Michas is responsible for coordinating the activities of the non-employee directors and leading executive sessions of the non-employee directors, which are generally held in conjunction with each regularly scheduled board of directors meeting.